EVPN-VXLAN Configuration

 - Exclude this switch from association to any Distributed Services Manager: unchecked

 Note: Checking Initialize Ports enables all switch ports for use in LLDP neighbor discovery.
-Split port configuration is performed in the previous Switch Initialization procedure to allow proper port initialization by AFC.
+Split port configuration is performed in the previous Switch Initialization procedure to allow proper port initialization by Fabric Composer.
 The MTU of the physical ports also is adjusted to 9198 in order to support jumbo frames that allow VXLAN encapsulation overhead.

 Step 3 Repeat the steps above for VSF server access switch stacks.
 Verify that all server access switch stacks are listed with the Sub Leaf role selected and click ADD.